DS-100/fa20/gradproject.md

 ### <a name="draft"></a>Report submission for peer review (Due 11:59pm PT, November 24th)
 An initial draft of your report to be shared with other groups in the class for peer review.
 You will not be graded on the quality of this draft, but feedback from your peers may be taken into consideration for the final grade.

-Follow the instructions in the Report Format and Submission section of the project option that you chose to prepare the zip file to be submitted via Gradescope.
+Follow the instructions in the Report Format and Submission section of the project option that you chose to prepare the zip file to be submitted via this [Google Form](https://forms.gle/Bjtak4ZakBw24LJKA).

 This accounts for 5% (out of 100%) of your project grade.
 You will receive full credit for submitting the report by the deadline.
 Late reports might not be able to participate in peer review, and peer feedback will be taken into consideration for the final report grade.

+**Note for Option 2**: do NOT include the prediction CSV in the zip file.
+You are welcome to redact certain information in the peer review version to prevent plagiadrism.

 **Make sure to anonymize your report for this submission.** That means the names of the group members should not be shown anywhere in the report notebooks.